Satanic Panic (thing)

 And the belief in this evil organization had evil results.
 In the Kern County Ritual Abuse Case, those convicted spent fourteen years in jail for crimes whose now-grown "victims" claim were fabrications created by over-zealous investigators and therapists.
 An obviously innocent Paul Ingram served jail time and remains guilty under the law, while the problematic (to put it mildly) convictions of the West Memphis Three have been upheld.
 Since three actual (if non-occult-related) murders took place in West Memphis, their innocence would also mean that a brutal killer remains free.

 In 1692, Salem Village, Massachusetts experienced a notorious witch-hunt.
 It took only one year before the residents of Salem began to realize that the evil they feared existed only within themselves.
-In 1693, popular sentiment rose against the Reverend Samuel Parris, the man who had led this perverse crusade.
-He admitted he had believed too easily in the accusations, and put too much faith in spectral evidence (Boyer and Nissenbaum 72-73).
-Years have passed since the principal trials of the twentieth-century Satanic Panic.
+In 1693, popular sentiment rose against the trials.
+Reverend Samuel Parris, the man who helped lead this perverse crusade, admitted he had believed too easily in the accusations, and put too much faith in spectral evidence (Boyer and Nissenbaum 72-73).1 Years have passed since the principal trials of the twentieth-century Satanic Panic.
 The Panic's strongest adherents cling to their beliefs, while the majority of North Americans have forgotten or remain unaware that this ever happened.

 The following nodes or future nodes relate to the Satanic Panic/Satan Scare.
 I have included a few relating to the historical witchhunts, for the purposes of comparison.